sdiehl/wiwinwlh/tutorial.md

 -------

 The bottom is a singular value that inhabits every type.
 When this value is evaluated, the semantics of Haskell no longer yield a meaningful value.
-It's usually written as the symbol [⊥](https://en.wikipedia.org/wiki/Up_tack) ( i.e. the compiler flipping you off ).
+A bottom value is usually written as the symbol [⊥](https://en.wikipedia.org/wiki/Up_tack), ( i.e. the compiler flipping you off ).

 ```haskell
 error :: String -> a